Of Daffodils and Diesels, Revisited

 Government class is hard for me, too.
 I’ve been staying after school trying to learn the Articles of Confederation for almost a week, because the teacher said we couldn’t be a good citizen unless we did.
 I really tried because I want to be a good citizen.
 I did hate to stay after school, though, because a bunch of us guys from Southend have been cleaning up the old lot across from Taylor’s Machine Shop to make a playground out of it for the little kids from the Methodist home.
 I made the jungle gym out of the old pipe, and the guys put me in charge of things.
 We raised enough money collecting scrap this month to build a wire fence clear around the lot.

 Dad says I can quit school when I’m 16.
 I’m sort of anxious to because there are a lot of things I want to learn.

 Model-Based Writing Tip

-Despite the seemingly casual tone of this essay, the writer skillfully demonstrates mastery of the very skills that the school has judged lacking.
+Despite the seemingly casual tone of “Daffodils and Diesels,” the writer skillfully demonstrates mastery of the very skills that the school has judged lacking.
 He reads for knowledge, memorizes large quantities of relevant information, understands scientific principles and knows the true meaning of community service.
 He is proactive and competent with building, and is able to use geography, math, and writing for reality-based tasks.
 Although the theme of “I’m not very good …” is threaded throughout the essay, all the evidence in the supporting points give a contrary impression.

 This is an excellent example of an essay in which the author tells the reader one thing, but shows something different.
 (For another example of this type of writing, read or listen to Antony’s speech in Act 3, Scene 2 of Shakespeare’s Julius Caesar.)
 To learn how to write using this form, use the four stages of Model-Based Writing: